hapax/hapax.github.io/assets/teaching.md

 With time, they could learn to camp in the wilderness, explore uncharted wastes and conquer summits.
 I think interest would blossom in unexpected places.
-This would stop wasting student time, improve social outcomes by attracting more students into the field, and perhaps most importantly, show them that all of nature was out there, waiting to be relished and explored.
+By going on real hikes, we would stop wasting student time, improve social outcomes by attracting more students into the field, and perhaps most importantly, show them that all of nature is out there, waiting to be relished and explored.
-And they don't need to become a professional hiker to enjoy the odd stroll, any more than they need to be a professional writer to read the odd book.
 Some students would probably still hate hiking.
-But so many more would be immeasurably enriched.
+But so many more would be enriched.

 #### Shrubbification